-The primary charism of our spiritual intentions and apostolic activities is the re-establishment of unity of all Christians in accord with the ecumenical principles of Vatican Council's very own reaction to the sorrowful prayer of Jesus.
+The primary charism of our spiritual intentions and apostolic activities is the reestablishment of unity of all Christians in accord with the ecumenical principles of the Vatican Council's very own reaction to the sorrowful prayer of Jesus.

 “Father, that all may be one.
 Hasten O Lord, the union of Christians: hear the prayers of your humble Bridgettines who are consecrated to you for these intentions”

 The unity, the specific aim of the Order, determines the intentions of the prayer, that of the community, and of works of penance.